awsdocs/amazon-opensearch-service-developer-guide/doc_source/migration.md

-# Migrating to Amazon Elasticsearch Service<a name="migration"></a>
+# Migrating to Amazon OpenSearch Service<a name="migration"></a>

-Index snapshots are a popular way to migrate from a self\-managed Elasticsearch cluster to Amazon Elasticsearch Service \(Amazon ES\)\.
+Index snapshots are a popular way to migrate from a self\-managed OpenSearch cluster to Amazon OpenSearch Service\.
 Broadly, the process consists of the following steps:

 1. Take a snapshot of the existing cluster, and upload the snapshot to an Amazon S3 bucket\.

-1. Create an Amazon ES domain\.
+1. Create an OpenSearch Service domain\.

-1. Give Amazon ES permissions to access the bucket, and give your user account permissions to work with snapshots\.
+1. Give OpenSearch Service permissions to access the bucket, and give your user account permissions to work with snapshots\.

-1. Restore the snapshot on the Amazon ES domain\.
+1. Restore the snapshot on the OpenSearch Service domain\.

 This walkthrough provides more detailed steps and alternate options, where applicable\.

 ## Take and upload the snapshot<a name="migration-take-snapshot"></a>

-Although you can use the [repository\-s3](https://opendistro.github.io/for-elasticsearch-docs/docs/elasticsearch/snapshot-restore/#amazon-s3) plugin to take snapshots directly to S3, you have to install the plugin on every node, tweak `elasticsearch.yml`, restart each node, add your AWS credentials, and finally take the snapshot\.
+Although you can use the [repository\-s3](https://opensearch.org/docs/opensearch/snapshot-restore/#amazon-s3) plugin to take snapshots directly to S3, you have to install the plugin on every node, tweak `opensearch.yml`, restart each node, add your AWS credentials, and finally take the snapshot\.
 The plugin is a great option for ongoing use or for migrating larger clusters\.

-For smaller clusters, a one\-time approach is to take a [shared file system snapshot](https://opendistro.github.io/for-elasticsearch-docs/docs/elasticsearch/snapshot-restore/#shared-file-system) and then use the AWS CLI to upload it to S3\.
+For smaller clusters, a one\-time approach is to take a [shared file system snapshot](https://opensearch.org/docs/opensearch/snapshot-restore/#shared-file-system) and then use the AWS CLI to upload it to S3\.
 If you already have a snapshot, skip to step 4\.

 ****To take a snapshot and upload it to Amazon S3****

-1. Add the `path.repo` setting to `elasticsearch.yml` on all nodes, and then restart each node\.
+1. Add the `path.repo` setting to `opensearch.yml` on all nodes, and then restart each node\.

    ```
    path.repo: ["/my/shared/directory/snapshots"]